 The Woolshed, now standing at Emu Bottom, was moved from a property called `Runnymede’ owned by the Laidlaws at Sandford near Casterton in the Western District.

 It was built there in 1854 by a team of Chinese on their way to seek their fortunes on the goldfields.
 At this time, the entry of Chinese into Victoria was banned and ship’s captains, bringing then from China, would let them off on the beaches near Robe in South Australia.
 In order to survive whilst making their way to the goldfields, they would get work where they could and this woolshed is evidence of their handiwork.

-The Homestead Dining Room was built as an addition to the homestead in 1989 and was built from the sandstone collected from the property as George Evans had done in the building of the original homestead all those years ago.
+The Homestead Dining Room was built as an addition to the homestead from the sandstone collected from the property as George Evans had done in the building of the original homestead all those years ago.